Eyescale/Equalizer/README.rst

 system.
 A `compatibility matrix`_ can be found on the Equalizer website.

 Equalizer requires at least `OpenGL 1.1`_, but uses newer OpenGL features when available.
-Version 1.4 beta has been tested on:
+Version 1.4 has been tested on:

 3.1.
 Operating System Support